-Community Health (CH) works to provide a leadership role and oversee the legislation and enforcement of the City’s tobacco regulations.
+Community & Behavioral Health (CBH) works to provide a leadership role and oversee the legislation and enforcement of the City’s tobacco regulations.

 Denver also has Executive Orders that apply to all city buildings and those who work in or visit those buildings.
 Executive Order 99 regulates smoking within any city buildings.
-That legislation within the city is being updated to include all tobacco and nicotine products, and to expand the outdoor smoking requirement to 25 feet of any entryway.
+That legislation prohibits smoking of all tobacco and nicotine products within 25 ft. of the entrances to any city-owned or managed facility.

 The City of Denver enforces the Colorado Clean Indoor Air Act (CCIAA) that regulates smoking of all tobacco and nicotine products indoors and within 25 feet of any main entryway.
 Denver residents can call 3-1-1 to report any violations of the CCIAA.
 DDPHE's Community & Behavioral Health Division will send a warning letter to the business in violation informing proprietors that they are breaking state law and will also inform the Denver Police Department as that department has ultimate enforcement authority.
 DDPHE's partners at Denver Public Health will also reach out to the establishment to provide education on the law and to develop a strategy to address compliance while considering the accommodations of patrons.